sagearbor/Create-mockData-from-real-file/README.md

 - **Interactive Docs**: `http://localhost:8201/docs`
 - **Web Interface**: `http://localhost:8201`

+## 🏗️ Current Development Status

+### Recently Completed (September 2025)
+- ✅ Multi-file generation with ZIP download
+- ✅ About page with architecture documentation
+- ✅ Privacy documentation and FAQ

+### Active Development
+- 🔧 Fixing date type detection for medical data
+- 🔧 Adding clinical reference data library
+- 🔧 Implementing data dictionary validation
+- 🔧 Enhancing LLM column understanding

+See [developer_tasklist.md](developer_tasklist.md) for detailed development plans.

 ---

-**Note**: This tool ensures that sensitive data never leaves your environment.
-Only statistical metadata is used for generation, making it safe for PHI, PII, and other confidential information.
+**Privacy Note**: Your uploaded file is processed in memory only and never saved to disk.
+Only statistical metadata (no actual values) is sent to the LLM for code generation, making it safe for PHI, PII, and other confidential information.